What to do in an emergency

 - Call our insurance department on 0845 260 1053 during office hours if it's a serious incident.
 If it's out of hours, please call the emergency PR line on 020 7592 1891 or get in touch with the insurance department on the next working day.

-- Do not say that you were responsible or admit liability.
+- Don't say that you were responsible or admit liability.

 - Get witnesses' names and contact details.

 Keep careful notes about the incident and developments as they happen, including dates, times and names.
 Keep copies of any written information, including letters, forms or reports.
 Please send these documents with a notification of accident or incident form.